 UMCOR (United Methodist Committee on Relief) Kit Ministry

-The UMCOR Kit Ministry is an efficent, organized prepare in advance to respond to those affected by natural distasters and human tragedy.
+The UMCOR Kit Ministry is an efficient, organized prepare-in-advance to response to those affected by natural disasters and human tragedy.
 We will certainly make a call for these items in response to specific situations, but you can make a contribution at any time.

 UMCOR Health Kits (CLICK HERE for instructions)

 Financial Donation to UMCOR (CLICK HERE to donate)

 Any time there is a disaster, the United Methodist Committe on Relief (UMCOR) will respond with aid that includes kits for cleaning up after the disaster as well as basic, but necessary hygiene products.
 This supplies are always in need and particularly need to be replished after one of these catastophic events.
 Please bring your donated kits to the Church and we will get them to the UMCOR distribution center.

 Wakeland High School

 Relay for Life is a fundraising event for the American Cancer Society.
 It is a family event that brings our community together each May.
 We join our community in remembering those who have lost their lives to cancer and honoring those who continue to battle and are courageous survivors of the disease.
 This event filled with music, food and fun.
 Team members raise money (minimum $100) to help find a cure for cancer and then join the fun at the actual event.
 For more information, contact Kristen McDonald at Kristenhmcdonald@yahoo.com or Shannon Benefeld at firstname.lastname@example.org.

 Little Elm Area Kids Eat Free Program (Sign Up!)